Diff4Earth/ige-jaxathon-2025/projects/neutral_density/README.md

 ## Key outcome

 The results are illustrated in the notebook : [jaxathon_neutral_density_project_achievement.ipynb](./jaxathon_neutral_density_project_achievement.ipynb)
+The repository used for development is located here: [https://github.com/rcaneill/neutral-density](https://github.com/rcaneill/neutral-density).

 Starting from ocean temperature and salinity data from a global atlas, we have managed to define a local measure of the neutrality of a surface.